Best RX 6600 Graphics Card

 However, considering this card’s power draw, there’s no need for extreme cooling.

-So, let’s see what Gigabyte’s card delivers in terms of price, design, performance, and thermals.
+So, let’s examine what Gigabyte’s card delivers in terms of price, design, performance, and thermals.

 Pricing